Yes, we at Fred Astaire Dance Studios believe that Ballroom Dancing is Body Positive! Read this story and we think you’ll agree.

 A Sense of Community – and Some Samba

-An atmosphere of kindness, warmth, and inspiration is waiting for you at every Fred Astaire Dance Studio.
+An atmosphere of kindness, warmth, and inspiration is waiting for you at Fred Astaire Dance Studios.
 Our dance community is 100 percent non-judgmental.
 Our passion is to help our students enrich their lives — physically, mentally, emotionally, and socially.
 We believe that ballroom dancing has the power to transform, and now therapists are putting that power to work to help others.